GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
+> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
 >
-> ~ *Donald Knuth*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts